cathy-mcdonald/mars-rover/README.md

 The program requires a file 'plateau.txt' in the working directory containing the plateau high view configuration.

-In the file 'o' represents plain which the rover can navigate through and 'R" represents rock.
+In the file 'o' represents plain which the rover can navigate through and 'R' represents rock.

 Example file content:
 ```